aukspot/dles/README.md

 - [Langle](https://langle.uk) - Guess the world language from a few example sentences.
 - [Letroso](https://letroso.com/en/daily) - Guess the secret word that can be up to 10 letters long.
 - [Lettered](https://lettered.io) - Move letter tiles on the board to spell out the hidden phrase.
+- [Letterinth](https://letterinth.com) - Trace a quote inside a grid of letters, starting at the center and visiting each letter once.
 - [Letteripher](https://letteripher.com) - Guess letters to reveal all words of some daily category without losing all your lives.
 - [LetterLoop](https://theletterloop.com) - Place the 8 letters in the circle to make two 5-letter words that share their first and last letters.
 - [Lex.Games - By A Vowel](https://lex.games/byavowel/) - Unjumble five words by inserting a unique vowel into each word.